 Summary: Using the Secondary Port on Your AT-OMNI-238—

-This article will help you utilize the secondary port on your AT-OMNI-238.
+This article explains the secondary port on your AT-OMNI-238.

 - Your network goes down when plugging in the AT-OMNI-238 secondary port.